-Also, add the ability to search phrases.
+You can also add the ability to search phrases.

 Absolute madness, I get over 500 emails a day and need to filter (Not always knowing how to spell some peoples names), removal of the partial filter is pure stupidity from Microsoft.
 Sort it out please......